MPhuongLe/blog.hocnoi/_posts/2025-09-11-Using-Praise-to-Change-Child-Behavior.md

 This post will share how to use praise **effectively** to change a child's behavior — simple techniques that can be applied right away in daily life.

-_Everyday Parenting, day 1.
-Using Praise to Change a Child's Behavior_

 ### Two Types of Praise

 1. Routine/Everyday Praise: "Good job!"
 "Well done!".
 Children love praise.
 Regular, simple praise strengthens your relationship with them, so keep doing it.